-- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - · Auto Macro can be used when recording snapshots only. - Auto Focus is the only focus mode available while face detection is enabled.
-To select another focus mode, first turn off face detection (page 41). - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
-Example: ○○ cm to ∞ - \ \( \cap \) is the actual focusing range value. - The operations assigned to the [◀] and [▶] keys with the "L/R Key" setting (page 62) are disabled while Manual Focus is selected as the focus mode.
+- An Auto Macro feature detects how far the subject is from the lens and automatically selects either Macro Focus or Auto Focus accordingly. - Auto Macro can be used when recording snapshots only. - Use of the flash together with Macro Focus can cause the light of the flash to become blocked, which may result in unwanted lens shadows in your image. - Whenever you perform an optical zoom operation while shooting with Auto Focus, Macro Focus, or Manual Focus, a value will appear on the monitor screen to tell you the focus range, as shown below.
+Example: ○○ cm - ∞

+\bigcirc is the actual focusing range value.

+• The operations assigned to the [◀] and [▶] keys with the "L/R Key" setting (page 62) are disabled while Manual Focus is selected as the focus mode.